Defining TPD and returning to work after a superannuation insurance payout

 - calculation of the hours you worked prior to claiming;

 As you can see, the available definitions of TPD vary considerably from policy to policy and there are a number of different ways of satisfying the requirements.
 If you are considering lodging a TPD claim, we recommend that you seek professional advice to make sure you are paid your full entitlement.

 Remember also that you may have insurance through more than one super fund or insurance policy and there may be options to make more than one TPD claim.

-If you’d like more information or assistance with your TPD claim, get in touch with today’s blog writer, superannuation and insurance lawyer Tom Cobban.
+If you’d like more information or assistance with your TPD claim, get in touch with today’s blog writer, Tom Cobban.

 Or you can contact us directly by phone or email.
 It costs you nothing to find out what your rights and entitlements are.